ssnickolay/pumper/README.md

 spec.add_development_dependency 'pumper'
 ```

-Run the following command to install it:
+And run the following command to install it:

 ```sh
 $ bundle install